Here are 10 critical House races to watch in November

 The district has swung back and forth between voting for Democrats and Republicans in recent years and will likely be the closest House race this year in New Jersey, a state where most districts lean comfortably Democratic.
 For this reason, many see it as a bellwether for how Democrats will do across the country in November.

-Malinowski defeated Kean in the 2020 race by only about 5,000 votes, or 1 percent.
+Malinowski defeated Kean in the 2020 race by only about 5,000 votes, or 1%.
 Malinowski served as an assistant secretary in the State Department during the Obama administration, while Kean, the son of a former governor, served as the minority leader of the state Senate for almost 15 years.

 FiveThirtyEight’s election simulation states that Kean is slightly favored to win, but a poll from last month found the candidates tied.